SMS Phishing: How to Protect Yourself?

 Charging For Responding

 Now that we know what an SMS Phishing Attack may look like, it is time to focus on effective precautions you can take to stay clear of phishing SMS messages.
-Here are some of the ways that you can protect yourself from SMS phishing attacks.
+Here are some of the ways to protect yourself from SMS phishing attacks.

 - Any SMS that asks for your financial information will always be a phishing attack.
 Ignore responding to such messages at all times.
 Know that your bank or financial service provider will never ask for your personal information over a text message.